lambda-science/lambda-science.github.io/docs/blog/posts/font_colors_design.md

 ## Design choices immediately set the mood

-If you've been studying computer science, chances are that you also had that professor that has a personal website [just like this](https://www.motherfuckingwebsite.com/), without any CSS, no colors, no animations, just pure content.
-Just like the pure performance of [Disk Prices website](https://diskprices.com/).
+If you've been studying computer science, chances are that you also had that professor that has a personal website [like this](https://www.motherfuckingwebsite.com/), without any CSS, no colors, no animations, pure content, just like the pure performance of [Disk Prices website](https://diskprices.com/).
 This is what peak performance looks like, but it's a strong minority of websites.

 In the first few seconds of opening a new web page, your perception of the design choice, including fonts, colors, shape of elements and arrangement of elements immediately set your mood and first opinion of it.